ShwetaKanojiya/E-Commerce-Dashboard-/README.md

 ## **Project Objective**

-The owner of the **E-Commerce Store** wants us to create an <a href="">interactive dashboard</a> to track and analyze their online sales across India.
+The owner of the **E-Commerce Store** wants us to create an <a href="https://github.com/ShwetaKanojiya/E-Commerce-Dashboard-/blob/main/SalesDashboard.PNG">interactive dashboard</a> to track and analyze their online sales across India.

 ## **Dataset used**